zencart/documentation/content/user/first_steps/hosting.md

 United Kingdom, for example).

 - A **domain registrar** keeps your domain.
 Popular domain registrars include GoDaddy, NameCheap, and Network Solutions.
-Generally you will buy your domain name

     If a domain is *not* owned by someone else, you may simply buy it from a registrar for a small fixed fee.
 Then you just have to renew it